wp-plugins/bepro-listings/readme.txt

 We created BePro Listings and its addons to be *modular*.
 In addition, our templates are very dynamic.
 This combination creates a platform for creating any type of directory.
 For example, with addons you can create a **real Classifieds website** featuring multiple directories simultaneously.

-Out of the box, BePro Listings works with buddypress, cubepoints and many **gallery plugins**.
+Out of the box, BePro Listings works with buddypress, BePro Cart and many **gallery plugins**.
 Via addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
 This open and inclusive architecture, makes it extreamly easy to add the best combinations of features for your **directory** / **classifieds** / **portfolio** / **Catalogue** site.

 Most importantly, BePro Listings is built for various levels of users.
 Novice users will appreciate our $1 themes, **ajax features** and *"all in one"* shortcodes.
 Intermediate users will like the plethora of, configuration options, widgets and extra shortcodes.
 Also we didn't forget developers and advanced users with our long list of wordpress hooks and filters.